Enxique/CIS11CouseProject/README.md

-# CIS11CouseProject
+# Test Score Calculator
-Final Project for CIS11, Test Score Calculator
+Group project created for CIS11 course.

 ## Purpose of this project
 LC-3 program that displays the minimum, maximum and average grade of 5 test